 Plants are in need of large amount of water for performing various functions.
 Water is absolutely essential for the metabolic activity of protoplasm.
 Water acts as a solvent for different kinds of salts and gases and it is the medium in which most of the chemical reactions of living protoplasm occur.
 Water is one of the raw materials needed for photosynthesis.
 Turgidity of cells necessary for growth, requires water.

 Land plants absorb water from the soil mainly through roots.
 Aquatic plants absorb water throughout their surface.
 The absorption of water does not take place from the entire surface of the root.
 Only younger portions of the root near the tip absorb water and mineral salts.

-Near the tip of a young root, four distinct regions or zones are distinguishable At the extreme tip is the root cap which covers the growing point.
-Just above the root cap is the meristeimatic region, where maximum cell division occurs.
-Behind this, is the zone of elongation where the root grows in length.
-Above this region there is a zone which bears the root hairs.
-The root hairs are the main organs of absorption of water.
-Behind the root hair zone lies the mature parts of the root (Fig. 2.35).
+Near the tip of a young root, four distinct regions or zones are distinguishable.
+At the extreme tip is the root cap which covers the growing point.
+Just above the root cap is the meristermatic region, where maximum cell division occurs.
+Behind this, as the zone of elongation where the root grows in length.
+Above

-Fig. 2.35 Tip of a young root showing the different zones 1.
-Root hair zone 2.
-Zone of clongation 3.
-Meristematic zone 4.
-Root cap ale - a.e.
+Fig. 2.35 Tip of a young root showing the different zones

+1. Root hair zone 2.
+Zone of clongation 3, Meristematic zone

+4. Root cap